sathwik-hpe/hol-poc-please-delete/clouddevprep/README.md

 **Date**: December 12, 2025
 **Status**: ✅ All Materials Complete

-**Next Step**: Review Document 11 (Interview Q&A) for comprehensive question bank!
+**Next Step**: Review all modules and practice coding examples!

 ---

-*Good luck with your Fidelity interview!
+*Good luck with your interview!
 You have strong relevant experience - be confident and emphasize your Kubernetes/platform engineering strengths!* 💪